ad-kmt/system-design/building-blocks/consistent-hashing/Consistent_Hashing.md

 To understand consistent hashing, it's essential to start with the basics of hashing.

 ### What is Hashing?
 Hashing is a technique that converts input data of arbitrary size into a fixed-size value, typically an integer, known as a hash code.
-A good hash function distributes hash codes uniformly across the output range to minimize collisions, where different inputs produce the same hash code.
+A good hash function distributes hash codes uniformly across the output range to minimize collisions, where different inputs might produce the same hash code.

 ### Introducing Hash Tables
 A hash table uses hash codes to store data efficiently.
 Instead of searching through a long list, we can directly access the position in the array where our data is stored using its hash code.
 This makes data retrieval much faster.